 The muon track reconstruction process (outlined in Figure 2) starts when the number of detected hits exceeds a preset threshold and initiates data collection.
-After the initial data are collected, it then passes through a series of simple filters to remove obvious outliers, described more in [13].
+After the initial data are collected, it then passes through a series of simple filters to remove obvious outliers [13].

-This is followed by a simple reconstruction algorithm linefit, which simply finds the track that minimizes the sum of the squares of the distances between the track and the hits.
-More formally, assume there are N hits, and denote the position and time of the ith hit as \vec{x}i and t_i respectively.
-Let the reconstructed muon track have a velocity of \vec{v} , and let the reconstructed track pass though point \vec{x}0 at time t_0 .
+This is followed by a simple reconstruction algorithm, linefit, which simply finds the track that minimizes the sum of the squares of the distances between the track and the hits.
+More formally, assume there are N hits; denote the position and time of the ith hit as $\vec{x}i$ and $t_i$ , respectively.
+Let the reconstructed muon track have a velocity of $\vec{v}$ , and let the reconstructed track pass though point $\vec{x}0$ at time $t_0$ .
 Then linefit reconstruction solves the least-squares optimization problem